nate-walter/Humor_Inc/README.md

 # Humor_Inc
-A Data Engineering project using GPT-4 to generate tables of data and practice on in AWS
+A Data Engineering project using GPT-4 to generate tables of data and practice in AWS